grtakaha/CASA/README.md

 **INPUT**: FASTA-formatted file with at least one sequence.

 **OUTPUT**: A set of directories - one for each sequence in the original input file - that contain the following:
-* the BLAST results for that sequence (the query) against the current Swiss-Prot release in table form ([QUERY].tsv)
+* the BLAST results for that sequence (the query) against the current Swiss-Prot release in table form ([QUERY].tsv),
-* individual FASTA files with UniProt sequences for each BLAST hit
+* individual FASTA files with UniProt sequences for each BLAST hit,
-* one FASTA file containing all protein sequences, including the query sequence (all.fasta)
+* one FASTA file containing all protein sequences, including the query sequence (all.fasta).

 **NOTE**: --stype dna is currently not supported in any form.
 May enter an infinite loop.
 Please do not use --stype dna until updated.